-Apple Watch battery life may have improved over the years, but the smartwatch still requires almost nightly charging - no matter if you're wearing a shiny new Series 4 or a Series 1, Series 2 or Series 3.
+Battery life on the Apple Watch may have improved down the years, but the smartwatch still requires a charge every day - no matter if you're wearing a shiny new Series 5 or an older model, like the Series 3.

-And though software updates will continue to improve the Apple Watch's battery efficiency, helping you eke out a bit more tracking before placing it on the charging puck, there's plenty of things you can do to help keep things powered for longer.
+And though updates continue to improve the Apple Watch's battery efficiency, helping you eke out a bit more tracking before placing it on the charger, there's plenty of things you can do to help keep things powered for longer.

 If you're finding that your Apple Watch isn't lasting long enough, here's the best ways to improve battery life on the smartwatch - and we'll even tell you how to check how much battery you have.

 The most important thing to know about battery life is that it's all relative; you could log a workout that drains the battery in a flash, or you could wear the watch all day without really checking it, and it'll last longer.

 There's tons of variables involved, and it's up to you how much you're able to stretch it out, as we'll explore through the battery saving tips further below in this guide.

 Read this: How to charge the Apple Watch

 With that said, Apple does provide a general recommendation that applies to the Series 5, Series 4 and Series 3: 18 hours of battery life after an overnight charge.

 What does that 18-hour estimation account for?

 That particular recommendation factors in 90 time checks, 90 notifications, 45 minutes of app use and a 60-minute workout with music playback from Apple Watch over Bluetooth.